-Prerequisite(s): admission to a master's program or permission of the instructor
+0.5 unit Prerequisite(s): admission to a master's program or

 Critical application of a public health lens to current issues, context, discourse, policies, and practices affecting health in Canada and globally.
 Students will learn about systems thinking tools and planning processes for upstream approaches to addressing health equity and public health issues related to food and nutrition.